TuxVinyards/qqX/README.md

 - new utilities interface

-Add to this
+Plus

 - Stop, start resume for downloads.
 Even with overnight pauses.

-- And an updated 'daily-live' synchronizer with new release alerts
+- An updated 'daily-live' synchronizer with new release alerts

+- Improvements for Linux Mint

+And

-Plus improvements for Linux mint and the now usual collection of fixes for quickget
+- the now usual collection of _downstream fixes for quickget_

-And the 1.12.01 fix for Quickemu Windows Installer issue [#1475](https://github.com/quickemu-project/quickemu/issues/1475)

 More in the [release notes](#release-notes) and wiki pages